Food-Gram/FoodGram/README.md

    -[x] Click on other's username jump to view other's profile -[x] Users third page
    -[x] Compose, including images, description
-* Normal User fourth page
+-[x] Normal User fourth page
-   -[x] Show the list of friends, in a recyclerview
-   * Each item in recyclerview contains the user’s headshot, username, and the last message sent.
+   -[x] Show the list of friends, in a recyclerview -[x] Each item in recyclerview contains the user’s headshot, username, and the last message sent.
-   * Items are ordered chronologically.
-   * On the top bar of the page, shows the number of unread messages.
+   -[x] Can search and add user
--[x] Normal User fifth page (User’s own profile)
+   -[x] Chat page for sending text message with friends -[x] Normal User fifth page (User’s own profile)
     - [x] Shows the user’s headshot icon and username, total number of posts made, number of food stores followed, and number of friends added.
     - [x] Show a grid view of the most recent nine photos